jadilorenzo/obsidian/Introductory Logic/Unit 1 Review Answered (with book).md

 	﻿﻿﻿A term is represented by a word, though a word may have more than one meaning.
 	﻿﻿﻿One word can carry the meaning of many terms; the same term can be expressed with different words.
 ﻿﻿﻿3.
 What does it mean to define a term?
 What are six purposes for defining terms?
-﻿﻿﻿
-﻿﻿﻿3.
+	﻿Definitions show relationships.
+	﻿Definitions remove ambiguous﻿﻿.
+	﻿Definitions reduce vagueness.
+﻿﻿﻿1.
 What are the five types of definitions?
-﻿﻿﻿4.
+﻿﻿﻿2.
 Which types would you likely find in a dictionary?
-﻿﻿﻿5.
+﻿﻿﻿3.
 What is an ambiguous word?
-﻿﻿﻿6.
+﻿﻿﻿4.
 What is a vague word?
-﻿﻿﻿7.
+﻿﻿﻿5.
 What is a lexical definition?
-﻿﻿﻿8.
+﻿﻿﻿6.
 What is a precising definition?
-﻿﻿﻿9.
+﻿﻿﻿7.
 What is a stipulative definition?
-﻿﻿﻿10.
+﻿﻿﻿8.
 What is a theoretical definition?
-﻿﻿﻿11.
+﻿﻿﻿9.
 What is a persuasive definition?

 Lesson 2: Genus and Species
 ﻿﻿﻿1.
 What is a genus?